andicodetrf/school-admin/README.md

 git clone https://github.com/andicodetrf/school-admin.git
 ```

-2. In the cloned directory, install all dependencies my running the following
+2. In the cloned directory, install all dependencies by running the following
 ```
 npm install
 ```